D&D’s next storyline is Icewind Dale: Rime of the Frostmaiden, with small ties to Dark Alliance

 Icewind Dale: Rime of the Frostmaiden is the next Dungeons & Dragons storyline, taking adventurers and Dungeon Masters to the frigid north and one of the most notable locales in all of the Forgotten Realms campaign setting.
 It arrives September 15.

 Wizards of the Coast revealed the new storyline during a press briefing Monday.
-By all measurements, D&D is bigger than its ever been before in its 45-year history.
+By all measurements, D&D is bigger than it’s ever been before in its 45-year history.
 Franchise VP Nathan Stewart confirmed that this is the role-playing game’s best year yet, noting that it’s even more popular internationally than ever before.
-And earlier this year, StreamElements (a company that measures livestreaming and provides products for it) told GamesBeat that D&D actual play shows had an aggregated 19.5 million hours over Twitch and YouTube, a 1,142% increase over 2018.
-And with folks at home sheltering in place because of the coronavirus, we’ve seen huge upticks of play on virtual tabletops such as Fantasy Grounds and Roll20.
+And earlier this year, StreamElements (a company that measures livestreaming and provides livestreaming products) told GamesBeat that D&D actual play shows had an aggregated 19.5 million hours over Twitch and YouTube in 2019, a 1,142% increase over 2018.
+With folks at home sheltering in place because of the coronavirus, we’ve seen huge upticks of play on virtual tabletops such as Fantasy Grounds and Roll20.

-“It’s about secrets, so I can’t tell you anything,” D&D principal writer Chris Perkins said at the beginning to a round of laughs.
+“It’s about secrets, so I can’t tell you anything,” D&D principal writer Chris Perkins said at the beginning of the briefing, to a round of laughs.

 And then he went on to tell us some secrets.
 Rime of the Frostmaiden takes place in Icewind Dale, and it’s a story about horror and secrets.
 It takes characters from 1st level to about 12th level.
 The design team took inspiration from tales such as The Shining and The Thing.
 This isn’t the first 5th Edition D&D storyline to feature frights — 2016’s Curse of Strahd is a gothic-horror story.
 D&D’s last published adventure in Icewind Dale was 2013’s Legacy of the Crystal Shard, which was part of the playtest for the 5th Edition.